jerickjoe111/launch-school/RB130/03_tools/glossary.md

 - The `rake` utility: a tool to automate Ruby development tasks
 - The `gem` command: a tool to manage RubyGems
 - Documentation tools (`rdoc` and `ri`)

+## Relationships

+The Ruby Version Manager its at the top of the hierarchy: it controls multiple installations of Ruby and all the other tools.

+Within each installation of Ruby (each Ruby version), there can be many different Gems, and each Gem becomes accessible to the Ruby version in which it was installed.
+To use the same Gem in different versions of Ruby, we will have to install the Gem in each version we'd like to use it with.
+There can be many versions of the same Gem under the same Ruby installation: sometimes some projects need specific versions of Gems, different from the ones we usually use or the most recent.

+Each Ruby project (a program or library that uses Ruby as its main language) is designed to be used under a specific version of Ruby, often with specific Gems and Gems versios.

+Bundler is a Gem used to manage the Gem dependencies of our projects.
+It is very useful because it determines and controls the Ruby version and Gems our projects use, and makes sure that all the necessary components and dependencies are present for the correct working of our programs.

+Fake is a Gem for general use, not tied to specific projects.
+With this tool, we can write repetitive development tasks, such as running tests, building databases, packaging and releasing the software, etc. Rake uses a `Rakefile` file to determine what tasks should be performed for a particular project.

 ## Ruby Version Managers